adam-dalbello/Data-Visualisation-Designs/README.md

 <br>
 <br>

-## Instance 2: Estimating the Presence of Randomness in AB tests
+## Instance 2: Estimating the Presence of Randomness in AB Tests
 Proto_A outperformance of proto_B has been statistically significant at 95% confidence for the majority of the test.
 (Overlapping confidence intervals represent statistical significance.
 Non overlapping intervals represent non statistically significant difference.)
 Narrowing confidence intervals and a persistent difference represent a high probability that proto_A maximizes session length.

 ```r